Ah, a brand new year. Time to reflect on the past and make resolutions for the future.

 -

-To that end, we might use our newsletter as a way to explicitly ask for help.
+To that end, we might use our newsletter (link removed) as a way to explicitly ask for help.
 For example, we could include three specific open issues in each newsletter that the public could jump in on.

 -